-Mr. Smith practices in all areas of construction law, contract law, and government procurement.
-His practice consists of dispute resolution and litigation, counseling in contracting issues, counseling in government procurement, and the drafting, structuring and review of construction and other contracts.
-Mr. Smith advises businesses in a wide range of legal, compliance, and strategic issues.
-Being trained in transactions and disputes, he understands the complex interplay and consequences of decisions faced by businesses.
+Greg practices in all areas of construction law, contract law, and government procurement.
+His practice consists of dispute resolution and litigation, counseling in contracting issues, counseling in government procurement, and the drafting, structuring, and review of construction and other contracts.
+Greg advises businesses in a wide range of legal, compliance, and strategic issues.
+Being trained in transactions and disputes, Greg understands the complex interplay and consequences of decisions faced by businesses.

-Mr. Smith has written and edited many presentations and papers related to dispute resolution, construction contracting, government procurement, and construction fraud.
+Greg has written and edited many presentations and papers related to dispute resolution, construction contracting, government procurement, and construction fraud.
 He is a frequent speaker at seminars related to the construction industry.
-Since 2015, Mr. Smith has been recognized by Georgia Trend as one of Georgia’s “Legal Elite.”
+Since 2015, Greg has been recognized by Georgia Trend as one of Georgia’s “Legal Elite.”
 The Legal Elite is a list of Georgia’s top attorneys, nominated and chosen by their peers.

-Mr. Smith is a founding member and vice chair of the State Bar of Georgia’s Construction Law Section.
+Greg is a founding member and vice chair of the State Bar of Georgia’s Construction Law Section.
 He serves on the steering committee for the International Construction Division of the American Bar Association Forum on Construction Law.
-He is also the Southeast Regional Director for the Society of Construction of Law North America.
+Greg is also the Southeast Regional Director for the Society of Construction of Law North America.

-Mr. Smith graduated, magna cum laude, from Georgia State University with a bachelor’s degree in Political Science.
+Greg graduated, magna cum laude, from Georgia State University with a bachelor’s degree in Political Science.
 He graduated with a J.D., cum laude, from the Walter F. George School of Law at Mercer University.
-While at Mercer, Mr. Smith served as the Editor in Chief of the Mercer Law Review.
+While at Mercer, Greg served as the Editor in Chief of the Mercer Law Review.
 He is a member of the State Bar of Georgia and the American Bar Association.

 Prior to practicing law, Mr. Smith served in the United States Navy.